cdktf/cdktf-provider-googlebeta/docs/googleNetworkSecurityMirroringDeploymentGroup.java.md

 - *Type:* java.lang.String

-Required.
-Id of the requesting object If auto-generating Id server-side, remove this field and mirroring_deployment_group_id from the method_signature of Create RPC.
+The ID to use for the new deployment group, which will become the final component of the deployment group's resource name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_network_security_mirroring_deployment_group#mirroring_deployment_group_id GoogleNetworkSecurityMirroringDeploymentGroup#mirroring_deployment_group_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_network_security_mirroring_deployment_group#mirroring_deployment_group_id GoogleNetworkSecurityMirroringDeploymentGroup#mirroring_deployment_group_id}

 ---